ktor-doc-jp/ktor-doc-jp/pages/servers/lifecycle.md

 ### [TestApplicationEngine](https://github.com/ktorio/ktor/blob/master/ktor-server/ktor-server-test-host/src/io/ktor/server/testing/TestApplicationEngine.kt)

-For testing, Ktor defines a `TestApplicationEngine` and `withTestApplication` handy method, that will allow to test your application modules, pipeline and other features without actually starting any server or mocking any facility.
+For testing, Ktor defines a `TestApplicationEngine` and `withTestApplication` handy method, that will allow you to test your application modules, pipeline, and other features without actually starting any server or mocking any facility.
-It will use an in-memory configuration `MapApplicationConfig("ktor.deployment.environment" to "test")` that you can use to determine if running in a test environment.
+It will use an in-memory configuration `MapApplicationConfig("ktor.deployment.environment" to "test")` that you can use to determine if it is to run in a test environment.

 ## Monitor events

-Associated to the environment, there is a monitor instance that Ktor uses to rais application events.
+Associated with the environment is a monitor instance that Ktor uses to raise application events.
 You can use it to subscribe to events.
-For example you can subscribe to a stop application event to shutdown specific services or finalize some resources.
+For example, you can subscribe to a stop application event to shutdown specific services or finalize some resources.

 A list of [Ktor defined events](https://github.com/ktorio/ktor/blob/master/ktor-server/ktor-server-core/src/io/ktor/application/ApplicationEnvironment.kt):